 Angkar is Cambodia’s deep trauma.

-The two sites we visited were both simply and sympathetically presented.
+The two sites we visited in Phnom Penh were simply and sympathetically presented.
 Much is left as it was found and visitors are guided by an excellent audio system that tells the story and creates an atmosphere of quiet reflection.

 No-one was taking lots of photographs on the days we were there.

 First to the notorious S-21 security prison.
-Housed in an old school at Tuol Sleng, an estimated 20,000 victims were incarcerated and brutally tortured until they made false confessions.
-There were only 12 known survivors each because they had a skill that was useful to their captors.
+Housed in an old school in a quiet suburb, an estimated 20,000 victims were incarcerated and brutally tortured there until they made false confessions.
+There were only 12 known survivors, each because they had a skill that was useful to their captors.

 Then to Choeung Ek, one of 300 ‘Killing Fields’ spread across the country.
 The people in S-21 were taken here in the middle of the night for execution, made to kneel down beside an open grave and killed with a rough agricultural tool as bullets were too noisy and too precious.